Tokyo Shōnen: Biography

-Despite its name literally meaning "Tokyo Boys", the band was founded in 1988 by Sasano, when she was still a student of Doshisha University in Kyoto.
-All the lyrics were written by Sasano.
-She composed all the songs at first, but other members also composed later songs.
+Despite the name, which literally means "Tokyo Boys", the band was founded in 1988 by Sasano, when she was still a student at Doshisha University in Kyoto.
+Sasano wrote all the lyrics and initially composed all the songs, though other members composed later songs.

-Their songs were often treated as a sort of idol style girl pop.
-However, the band was heavily influenced by new wave music bands, such as U2 or XTC.
-They released their first album on November 21, 1988.
-They had released 5 albums, 2 best of compilations, and 7 singles.
+Their songs were often treated as a sort of idol-style girl pop.
+However, the band was heavily influenced by new wave music bands, such as U2 and XTC.
+They released their debut album on November 21, 1988.
+Over the years, they released five albums, two best-of-compilations, and seven singles.
 After the release of their final album on August 21, 1991, the band dissolved.
-The former members are still active in music industry.
+The former members are still active in the music industry.